peihongx/PHI-696/Project-3/Peihong_Karl_Project_3_50375781.md

 **Note**: In the above table, there are 21 different sorts of possibilities in total.
 We use "Yes" to represent a case where a pair of object property characteristics can be combined, and "No" to represent a case where a pair of object property characteristics cannot be combined.

-As a result, we find that there are 7 sorts of case where a pair of object property characteristics cannot be combined:
+As a result, we find that there are 7 sorts of cases where a pair of object property characteristics cannot be combined:

 (1) The following 3 pairs cannot be combined because of a logical contradiction:

 *Asymmetric & Reflexive, Asymmetric & Symmetric, and Reflexive-Irreflexive.*

 (2) The following 4 pairs cannot be combined because of a more subtle factor.
-That is, an assertion of transitivity leads to a result that the target object property becomes **non-simple** (see Baader's book: section 8.1, page 211), so it is beyond the power limit of the reasoner:
+That is, an assertion of transitivity leads to a result that the target object property becomes **non-simple** (see Baader's book: section 8.1, page 211), so it is beyond the capacity limit of the reasoner:

 *Transitive & Functional, Transitive & Inverse Functional, Transitive & Asymmetric, and Transitive & Irreflexive.*